-Vontae Davis Quit Bills, Retired at Halftime vs Chargers, Lorenzo Alexander Says
+Vontae Davis Quit Bills, Retired at Halftime of Loss vs Chargers

-Vontae Davis Quit Bills, Retired at Halftime vs Chargers, Lorenzo Alexander SaysSeptember 16, 2018
+Vontae Davis Quit Bills, Retired at Halftime of Loss vs ChargersSeptember 16, 2018

-Buffalo Bills linebacker Lorenzo Alexander said he was told cornerback Vontae Davis quit the team and retired at halftime of their 31-20 loss to the Los Angeles Chargers on Sunday.
+Buffalo Bills cornerback Vontae Davis left the team at halftime of their 31-20 loss to the Los Angeles Chargers on Sunday.
+Davis announced his decision to retire following the contest:

+According to ESPN's Mike Rodak, linebacker Lorenzo Alexander said, "It's completely disrespectful."
 Buffalo trailed 28-6 at halftime before closing the gap and making a game of it in the second half.

 Per WGR 550, Bills head coach Sean McDermott commented on the situation as well, saying: "He pulled himself out of the game.
 He told us he was done."